-Henka could not believe her ears.
-The man she had come to love over the last three years was standing before her on the eve of their wedding day announcing to her that he was breaking their engagement.
-He was in a fit of rage, she thought, he was deeply affected by the occurrences in his noble Kulkarni family.
+Henka could not believe her ears when the man she had come to love over the last three years stood before her on the eve of their wedding day announcing that he was breaking their engagement.
+He was in a fit of rage, so she thought, he was deeply affected by the occurrences in his noble Kulkarni family.
 His brother had done something which the family wasn't overly proud of and kept to themselves.
 The only thing the higher-ups confirmed was that it was a sin grave enough to warrant an execution.
-On the flip side she took it as one of his practical jokes, normally he pulled one on her as a prequel to springing a surprise.
+On the flip side she took it as one of his practical jokes, normally he pulled one on her as a prequel to springing a surprise.i

 'You're joking-it's a joke isn't it, Akhil?'
-She asked with a rather uneasy tone.
+She asked with an uneasy tone.

 'It's not', He seemed to reply curtly, 'My parents have decided I can't marry you'

-It must have been a joke, she assured herself, it was the only way he'd make so serious.
+It must have been a joke, she assured herself, it was the only way he would make it sound so serious.
 But even if he wasn't joking, he once assured her he would fight for their happiness, even if it meant going against his parents.
 Finally realizing he was serious, she smiled weakly and blinked to keep back the now gathering tears.

 'I'm sorry, I couldn't-